emugdan/BACnet/21-fs-ias-lec/07-BackEnd/README.md

 For each node, the attributes of the user are saved.
 The attributes are: gender, birthday, country, town, language, status etc..
 We also compute an activity level and an influencer status.

---> MUEMER DAS SO GNAU BESCHRIEBE DA ODER NED?
-Ehner ned oder?

-There are 5 levels of activity:
-* < 10 activities: level 0
-* 10-25 activities: level 1
-* 25-45 activities: level 2
-* 45-70 activities: level 3
-* 70-100 activities: level 4
-* \> 100 activities: level 5
-If a user has more than three followers the influencer status is set to true.
-This could be changed for big graphs.

 For each edge the start and end user-ID are saved.

 ###Person